 Fertility is important with pulses.
 Phosphorus promotes the development of extensive root systems and vigorous seedlings.
 Encouraging vigorous root growth is an important step in promoting good nodule development and nitrogen fixation for all pulses.
 It also plays an important role in promoting earlier and more uniform maturity in all crops.

-However, sensitivity to seed-placed fertilizer varies by crop with the tolerances listed in Table 2.
-Crop sensitivity is based on monoammonium phosphate (11-52-0), which has a relatively low salt index and the recommendations listed should not be used for other fertilizers.
-These rates are based on knife openers with 1-inch spread, 9-inch row spacing, and good-to-excellent soil moisture.
-Wider row spacing and/or openers with narrower seed spread would reduced tolerance and safe rates should be adjusted lower.
+However, sensitivity to seed-placed fertilizer varies by crop, with the tolerances listed in Table 2.
+Crop sensitivity is based on monoammonium phosphate (11-52-0), which has a relatively low salt index, and the recommendations listed should not be used for other fertilizers.
+These rates are based on knife openers with a 1-inch spread, 9-inch row spacing, and good-to-excellent soil moisture.
+Wider row spacing and/or openers with narrower seed spread would reduce tolerance, and safe rates should be adjusted lower.

 Table 2.
 Safe Rates of Seed-Placed Fertilizer